IstiakIqbal/eye-care-hospital/README.md

 Live Site Link: https://eye-care-hospital-c3725.web.app/

 🅐 This is my health related website.
-I made it category as eye care hospital, which name is "Optician Eye Care"
+I made it category as eye care hospital, which name is "MAYO Eye Care"

 🅑 Everyone needs to have their eyesight tested to check for vision and eye problems.
 Children usually have vision screening in school or at their health care provider's office during a checkup.
 Adults may also get vision screenings during their checkups.
 But many adults need more than a vision screening.
 They need a comprehensive dilated eye exam.